sigma and pi bonds

 - Cis = same side, Trans = opposite sides.

-- When different groups are attached to either side of Z and E is used.
+- When different groups are attached to either side, Z and E is used.

 - Z is when the higher priority groups (ranked according to the Cahn-Ingold-Prelog rules) are orientated on the same side across the double bond.
 Zusammen is the German word for together.